vrohra99/flappy_bird_scripts/README.md

 # flappy_bird_scripts
-All script files are in master domain, not in main domain.
+All script files are in master branch, not in main branch.